Certificate Authorities

 While there are many ways to do so, the attestations should be processable by an algorithm - human involvement should not be necessary.
 Additionally the authority shouldn't be localized to avoid a single point of failure.
 A server in the internet which judges uploaded certificates is therefore not a solution for this recommendation.

-Viewed from the outside such a setting of a CA key and signed certificates is just a bundle of entangled certificates.
-This bundle becomes useful when the CA key (or more precise: it's certificate) is used as a trust introducer.
+Viewed from the outside, such a setting of a CA key and signed certificates is just a bundle of entangled certificates.
+This bundle becomes useful when the CA key (or more precise: its certificate) is used as a trust introducer.

 The certificate of a CA can itself be certified by other keys - either by (other) CAs or individuals.

-And that's it: A Certificate Authority is just a key like any other, but used in a specific way.
+And that's it: a Certificate Authority is just a key like any other, but used in a specific way.

 Shadow CAs

-The certificate of a CA key has to be publicly available to serve it's role.
+The certificate of a CA key has to be publicly available to serve its role.

 The principle of delegation, the reliance on the authenticity of a binding to a designated key, can be used locally too.
 This is what Sequoia PGP (and therefore sq) does.

-When first invoked sq creates a Local Trust Root, that is a key located in the local cert store which certifies other certificates.
+When first invoked, sq creates a Local Trust Root, that is a key located in the local cert store which certifies other certificates.

 sq further creates more (intermediate) CAs on demand.
-Their role is a record the provenience of a certificate and a trust amount derived from that provenience.
+Their role is a record of the provenience of a certificate and a trust amount derived from that provenience.

-As an example: If you fetch the certificate of alice@example.com from the keyserver keys.openpgp.org, sq will create 2 internal CAs.
+As an example: If you fetch the certificate of alice@example.com from the keyserver keys.openpgp.org, sq will create two internal CAs.
 One named Public Directories and one named Downloaded from keys.openpgp.org.
 It will then create a path Local Trust Root -> Public Directories -> Downloaded from keys.openpgp.org -> alice@example.com.

-Along that path a trust amount is calculated: The internal CA Public Directories for instance is certified with a trust amount of 40/120.
-This amount creates an upper limit for the whole path, other CAs in that path can further reduce that amount but cannot increase it.
+Along that path a trust amount is calculated: the internal CA Public Directories for instance is certified with a trust amount of 40/120.
+This amount creates an upper limit for the whole path, other CAs in that path can further reduce that amount, but cannot increase it.
 Downloaded from keys.openpgp.org is certified by Public Directories with a trust amount of 1/120.
 The complete path from Local Trust Root to alice@example.com has therefore a combined trust amount of 1/120.

 To increase this value, you could change the certifications of the internal CAs by creating new ones - or (the recommended way) by creating a new path between Local Trust Root and alice@example.com by using sq pki link add - linking alice@example.com and Local Trust Root.
-See chapter (TODO: add link) for an indepth explanation.

 Besides calculating a trust amount, the path also shows from where a certificate originates and when it was included in the cert store, as certifications have a creation date.